An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Threats to Validity

 \subsection{Conclusion Validity}

-Despite the efforts made though, these results may not be generalized using other tools and datasets.
+Our results may not generalize to other tools and datasets.
 Our results of static analysis tools may be affected by using projects that have already applied the studied static analyzer tools warnings during the software development life cycle.
 Since it is not easy to understand if it happened, our results should be considered as an assessment of those bugs that are not already fixed by tools.
-Our selection of code metrics may not be sufficient to expose the bug severity, but for mitigating this issue we considered the 10 popular metrics which have established performance in finding bugs in our study.
+Our selection of code metrics may not be sufficient to expose the bug severity, but to mitigate this issue we considered the 10 popular metrics which have established performance in finding bugs in our study.